coinse/cs453-assignment4-python-mutator/README.md

 - Mutant Index File (`mutation_index.json`): this file should contain the dictionary of mutant name to kill matrix column Index.
 Use the same mutant naming sonvention for dictionary keys.
 - Kill Matrix File (`kill_matrix.np`): this file should be a `numpy` array of type `int32`, whose size is [number of test cases] by [number of mutants].
 The array should be saved using [`savetxt`](https://numpy.org/doc/stable/reference/generated/numpy.savetxt.html#numpy.savetxt) function in `numpy`: 1 corresponds to the corresponding mutant (column index) killed by the corresponding test case (row index), and 0 otherwise.

-Note that a mutant is killed if 1) the test outcome is different, or 2) the `stdout` or the `stderr` output is different, between the original and the mutated version. **At the end of the execution, the source directory should be reverted back to the original state.**
+Note that a mutant is killed if a test that passes when executed with the original program fails with the mutant program. **At the end of the execution, the source directory should be reverted back to the original state.**

 ## Libraries and Python Version